antistereov/singularity-core/README.md

         # Optional: Enable HTTPS and secure cookies for the application.
 Default is false.
         # Important: Never set this to false in production!
         secure: false
+        # Should a root user be created on startup?
+        # It can be useful if you don't want to manually set up a root user.
+        # Please set it to false as soon as you created one and change the password.
+        create-root-user: false
+        root-email: admin@email.com
+        root-password: <root-password>
+    ```

+- **Secrets Settings:**

+    Your application secrets such as encryption keys and JWT secrets will be stored in a secret manager.
+    Currently, only Bitwarden Secret Manager is available.
+    ```yaml
+    key-manager: bitwarden
+    # The CRON string that defines automatic key rotation
+    key-rotation-cron: 0 0 4 1 1,4,7,10 *
+    # Secrets are cached locally to improve performance and to limit calls to the secret manager
+    # You can define the expiration of these cached secrets here in milliseconds.
+    cache-expiration: 900000
+    bitwarden:
+      access-token: <your-bitwarden-access-token>
+      api-url: <your-bitwarden-api-url>
+      identity-url: <your-bitwarden-identity-url>
+      project-id: <your-bitwarden-project-id>
+      organization-id: <your-bitwarden-organization-id>
+      # Bitwarden needs access to a state file where it can save necessary information
+      state-file: ~/.bitwarden/secrets-manager/demo-application/state
     ```

 - **UI Settings:**